-Each year the Society randomly selects a number of Category 1 actuaries (both renewing and first-time applicants) and Category 2 actuaries for CPD monitoring.
+Each year the Society randomly selects a number of actuaries from all Categories for CPD monitoring.

 Those selected will be asked to provide evidence of the verifiable CPD claimed, as described in the CPD Scheme.

 All evidence should be kept by each member for a minimum of three years and should be provided to the Society in a timely manner on request.